From spicy sauces to hearty curries and stews, these recipes with tomato paste help you use up that opened can in no time.

 Does this sound familiar?
 You open a can of tomato paste.
-You use 2 tablespoons of it in the recipe you’re making that night.
-You spoon the remaining paste out of the can into a container (carefully scraping down the narrow walls of the can so as to not waste any of it).
-You put the container in the fridge and… six weeks later you throw it away.
+You use two tablespoons of it in the recipe you’re making that night.
+You spoon the remaining paste out of the can and into a container.
+(You even carefully scrape down the narrow walls of the can so as to not waste any of it.)
+You put the container in the fridge and…six weeks later you throw it away.

 At least I have done this countless times but it doesn’t have to be that way!
 Tomato paste is an incredibly versatile ingredient.
 You can use it in a huge variety of recipes all the way from curries to paprika sauce.

 Why is there always tomato paste left over?

 Tomato paste packs such intense, concentrated flavor that you only ever need a few tablespoons at most for a recipe.
 But even the smallest can you can generally find in the store (6 ounces) contains 10 tablespoons of tomato paste.
 That means you’re almost guaranteed to have a bunch left over after opening a can.
 So how can you use it?
 Read on to find out what to do with leftover tomato paste.

 How many tablespoons are in a can of tomato paste?

 |Can size:||Contains how many tablespoons:|